Carlos1Costa/gameboy-examples/README.md

     make clean

-You can now run the generated `.gb` file with your favorite emulator.
+You can now run the generated `.gb` file with our favorite emulator: (Sameboy)[https://sameboy.github.io/].

+## Install and using Sameboy

+SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. Sameboy runs in a SDL frontend for Linux, and a libretro core.
+It also includes a text-based debugger with an expression evaluator.

 # Examples Index (GameBoy Code)